 How to cite this article:

-Joseph MJ, M PA, R MU.
+Joseph MJ, R MU.
 Effectiveness of Video Assisted Teaching Programmeregarding Cervical Cancer and Its Preventive Measures On Knowledge Among Reproductive Age Group Women.
 2017; 10 (3):4-6.

 Ms. Jibi Susan,